 Electronic Communication in CS135

-CS135 uses the web, newsgroups (Piazza) and email extensively for communication.
-We do not use LEARN.
+CS135 uses the web, Learn, the discussion board, and email extensively for communication.

 The kind of information conveyed with each varies: